ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

 For the sake of readability, choose a clear font like Arial or Times New Roman and avoid fonts like [Comic Sans](https://en.wikipedia.org/wiki/Comic_Sans) like the plague: your CV is supposed to look professional!

-It's a good tip to add a photo to your CV: in this way, the selection committee will easily recognize your face and associate it with your CV when they see you at the face-to-face colloquium.
-They might even remember you if you both attended the same conference or if you were one of their former students.
+Adding a photo to your CV can help the selection committee recognize you during an in-person interview or recall meeting you at a conference or in a previous course.
+However, in countries like the US, the UK, and Canada, including a photo is considered bad practice as it may introduce unconscious bias based on appearance.
+Some may also find it inappropriate, interpreting it as an assumption from your side that one’s own looks can influence the selection of a candidate.

 # How to structure your CV